telerik/xaml-docs/controls/radgridview/grouping/aggregates.md

 * __SumFunction__ – returns the Sum of all values for the group.

->tipYou can also create your own custom functions similar to these by inheriting the __Telerik.Windows.Data.EnumerableAggregateFunction__ class.
+>tipYou can also create your own custom functions similar to these by inheriting __Telerik.Windows.Data.EnumerableAggregateFunction__ class.
 An example can be found [here](http://demos.telerik.com/silverlight/#GridView/CustomAggregates ).

 Each aggregate function has a caption and a result, which are displayed next to the group title.

 To use the aggregate functions you have to declare them and add them to the __AggregateFunctions__ collection of the __GroupDescriptor__.

 An alternative way of manipulating the group descriptors of RadGridView is the new (added in Q3 2010) __ColumnGroupDescriptor__ class.
 You can directly define __ColumnGroupDescriptor__ and add the AggregateFunctions for the respective column.
-Please note the ColumnGroupDescriptor is associated with a specific column and that is why there is not a need for it to also expose the option do define AggregateFunctions as GroupDescriptor.
+Please note ColumnGroupDescriptor is associated with a specific column and that is why there is not a need for it to also expose the option do define AggregateFunctions as GroupDescriptor.

 #### __XAML__